ashkulz/NppFTP/BUILDING.md

-All binaries were built with the Mingw-builds [1] toolchain, specifically i686-4.9.2-win32-sjlj-rt_v3-rev1.
-Just run `mingw32-make` in the root folder to produce the DLL.
+All binaries are built with the Mingw-builds [1] toolchain, currently with i686-4.9.2-win32-sjlj-rt_v3-rev1.
+Just run `mingw32-make` in the root folder to produce the plugin ZIP.
+Cross-compilation from Linux is also possible with the MinGW-w64 toolchain (on Debian/Ubuntu just run `sudo apt-get install mingw-w64` to install it) by running `make`.

 Library versions used:
  * zlib 1.2.8